Robert Daniel Lawrence: Death and legacy

-He died at home in London on 27 August 1968 aged 76.
+Lawrence died at home in London on 27 August 1968 aged 76.
 He is commemorated by an annual Lawrence lecture given by a young researcher in the field of diabetes to the Medical & Scientific Section of the BDA and by the Lawrence Medal awarded to patients who have been on insulin for 60 years or more.
 The BDA, now Diabetes UK remains his lasting memorial.